-One of the top concerns for employees leading up to retirement is having enough health insurance.
-IU offers two types of health insurance for retirees: a plan that bridges the gap to Medicare for retirees and family members under age 65, and another that supplements Medicare for retirees and spouses age 65 and older.
+One of the main worries for employees about to retire is having enough health insurance.
+IU provides two types of health insurance for retirees: one that bridges the gap to Medicare for those under 65 and their dependents, and another that supplements Medicare for those 65 and older.